 Some links in this post contain affiliate links including amazon associate links.
 I receive a small commission if you use the links at no extra cost to you.

-1 week Boracay Itinerary
+1 Week in Boracay

 How to get to Boracay Island.